olivierjan/ROM-software-for-6502-SBC/README.md

  - Monitor: Jeff Tranter's **JMON** adapted to compile with **Merlin32**
  - BASIC: **ehBasic** to be compiled with **Merlin32**

-Basic and Monitor inclusion can be chosen
+BIOS must be part of the ROM image, but Basic and Monitor are optional.

 ## Compile